Val-dose-things/Co-Print-SV08-Config/README.md

 update the device ids.
 # use /dev/serial/by-id/

-copy all the ides to a notepad.
+copy all the ids to a notepad.

 then disconnect one by one to find out what is what.